Introduction & Purpose

 - with university researchers who work with our clinic to improve genetic knowledge and information and improve healthcare in the community; however, this information will not include data that can identify you.

-By providing us with personal information, you consent to the disclosure of your personal information to third parties who reside outside Australia and acknowledge that we are not required to ensure that those third parties comply with Australian privacy laws.
+By providing us with personal information, you consent to the disclosure of your personal information to third parties who reside outside Australia and acknowledge that we are not required to ensure those third parties comply with Australian privacy laws.
+If this occurs, we will not be liable to you under the Privacy Act 1988 (Cth) and you may not be entitled to any redress.

 Communications and marketing